 Q: What's your strongest skill?

 A: Definitely sound design.
 I've gained tons of experience in various tricks like frequency modulation and waveshaping, along with innovative ways of recording, so I can make tons of really unique sounds and feels to the table.
 If someone wants a super weird drum-head or wiggly guitar or something, or they don't even know, I can make that happen.

 Q: What type of music do you usually work on?

 A: Electronic and Alternative.
 I've recently experimented in recording Punk and Metal, but not much more.
 My strongest suit is Dubstep- given my experience in Sound Design.

 Q: Can you share one music production tip?

-A: NEVER.
+A: NEVER. ever.
 Be afraid to experiment with your sound.
 Always push the boundaries of your music and put your skills to the test!

 Q: How would you describe your style?

 A: In one word, it's weird.
 My percussion is often made of really weird things like broken glass and door slams.
 So, it's definitely unconventional.
 But stylistically, it's abrasively unique; kinda like how sandpaper smoothens out a wood carving.